rishabh-singh04/HateSpeechDetection_System/README.md

-# Whisper Realtime Transcription Service
+Hate Speech Detector with Realtime Audio Enabled Transcription Service

 A Python service for real-time audio transcription using OpenAI's Whisper model.
 This service accepts base64-encoded audio and returns transcribed text with additional metadata.